 It’s possible to have your photo taken at a photo booth at the airport in Bangkok.
 However they can charge up to 700 TB.
 And it’s possible that all airports don’t have such photo booths.
 So it’s better to bring photos with the specifications mentioned.

-Do I need to Have a Certificate of Yellow Fever Vaccination to Enter Thailand?
+Yellow Fever Vaccination to Enter Thailand?

 If you are from a country whose citizens need a certificate of vaccination against Yellow fever, based on the list on the foreign ministry of Thailand, then you need to have one.
 It includes most of the countries from South America and Africa.